ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

         simplifies the use of off-the-shelf applications.
 Now, built into kubectl as apply -k and oc as oc apply -k.
       params:
-      - default: /workspace/source/ocp-files
+      - default: ocp-files
-        description: The directory where the kustomization yaml file(s) reside
+        description: The directory where the kustomization yaml file(s) reside in the git directory
         name: KUSTOMIZE_DIR
         type: string
       - default: base